-Each student will be provided with individual attention, foundational skills development, and the social, emotional, and behavioral support needed to address specific individual challenges and help him/her progress toward his/her age-appropriate grade level.
+Each student will be provided with individual attention, foundational skills development, and the social, emotional, and behavioral support needed to address specific individual challenges to move toward his/her age-appropriate grade level.

 No other school in the local school district provides students with a similar educational model that includes multiple daily instructional session options, individualized curriculum and support, full integration of technology, and wraparound support services.